Kreyu/data-table-bundle/docs/features/type-classes.md

 }
 ```

-To apply extension to _every type_ in the system, use the base type of each part of the bundle.
+To apply an extension to _every type_ in the system, use the base type of each part of the bundle.
 For example, in case of the column types:

 ```php # src/DataTable/Column/Extension/ColumnTypeExtension.php
 use Kreyu\Bundle\DataTableBundle\Column\Type\ColumnType;